Sports Betting Guide

 Betting is relatively easy at first sight.
-It's enough to foresee the outcome and wait for the payout.
+It's enough to predict the outcome and wait for the payout.
 Well, this is only in theory.
-You get a whole different picture when you actually do it.
+You are going to get a whole different picture when you actually start doing it.

 It appears that profit-making tipsters amount for a tiny share of all punters.
 Why is that?
-Why most of the bettors, even after a promising start, aren't able to keep up with a pace and sooner or later end up zeroing their balance?
-How to gain an edge over the bookie?
-Answers to these and many other questions you will find in our today's betting guide.
+Why the majority of bettors, are not able to keep up with a pace even after a promising start, and sooner or later end up zeroing their balance?
+How to gain an edge over the bookmaker?
+You will find answers to these and many other related questions in our betting strategy guide.

 Betting margin over everything!

 In reality, professional tipsters work out a yield of about 5-6%, which is a good number, to start with.
-Only the chosen ones are able to reach the 10% mark, and you have to be God-like to go even further.
-We wish you nothing but best, however, please, do not take what we say wrong.
-We do not say that you are not going to be one of those top-tier bettors.
-Just like you, we also try to get there, step-by-step.
-Since we know what we are talking about, we would rather suggest you solidify your position at 5%, and only then aim for a higher price.
+Only few are able to reach the 10% mark, and you really have to be perfect to top that.
+We wish you nothing but best so, please, do not get it twisted.
+We do not say that you are not going to become one of those top-tier bettors.
+We also try to get there, step-by-step, just like you.
+Nevertheless, we would like to suggest you rather focus on solidifying that 5% yield first and only then aim for a higher price.

-A 5% yield means exactly what it stands for, a particular level of profit that you have reached over a certain period of time.
-Let's assume that in May alone, you have invested €10,000 in betting.
+Those who are unfamiliar with what yield is can check out a more detailed explanation here.
+A 5% yield means exactly what it stands for, a particular level of profit that you have made over a certain period of time.
+Let's assume you have invested €10,000 in betting, in May alone.
 This would mean that you made €500 netto.
 Seems alright, doesn't it?

-What would you say if someone would tell you, that such an irrelevant difference with everything else kept unchanged will bring the aforementioned €500 monthly profit to barely €200?
-Do you still think it's not worth spending an hour or two registering with a couple of different bookies in order to get the best possible odds on the market, even if they vary just by 1%?
+What would you say if someone tells you, that such a tiny difference, assuming everything else stayed the same, is going to bring down the aforementioned €500 monthly profit to barely €200?
+Do you still think it is not worth spending an extra hour or two and register an account at a couple of leading online betting operators to be able to shop for the best odds on the market?

-That is exactly why odds for less popular leagues and events have more room for uncertainty.
-Bookies allow bettors to verify the market and accept some minor losses.
-This is the moment when we come into play!
+That is exactly why the odds for less popular events and competitions are not that much precise and rather set somewhat by default.
+Bookies allow bettors to verify such markets themselves and accept some minor losses.
+This is the moment when we play our part!

-Bookmakers struggle to embrace semi-amateur football leagues in Australia, Czech Republic or Ireland.
+Bookmakers struggle to embrace semi-pro football leagues in Australia, Czech Republic or Ireland.
 Why?
 The answer is simple!
-There are too many of those.
-However, nothing stops us from focusing on two-three of those and become experts at it.
-What does it give us?
+There are just too many of those.
+However, nothing stops us from focusing on two or three of them and become experts.
+What do we get from it?
 More than you can imagine!
+Check this out.

-Just by knowing the teams, we are already in a better position to make a winning bet.
-Moreover, or maybe even, first of all, knowing the market allows us to skip the waiting and become the market ourselves.
-What do we mean by that, is that you don't have to wait for the market to get verified, but just look at the opening odds and see whether they represent the true market value or a bookmaker's mistake.
+We are already in a better position to place a winning bet just by being familiar with the teams.
+Moreover, or maybe even, first of all, knowing the market allows you to skip the waiting and become the market yourself.
+What do we mean by that?
+You basically don't have to wait for the market to get verified, but just look at the opening odds and see whether they represent the true market value or a bookmaker's mistake.

-How big of mistakes do oddsmakers make offering odds for lower leagues?
-From our personal experience, we can say quite big ones.
-There are leagues for which bookmakers automatically offer Asian goal lines at 3.5, and which just after a couple of minutes get moved to 4.25, providing us with a clear surebet.
+How big of a mistake are we talking about here?
+According to our personal experience, we can say quite big ones.
+There are cases where bookmakers automatically set a 3.5 Asian goal line, which is getting moved to 4.25 after just a couple of minutes, offering us a clear surebet.

 Don't be afraid of special bets

-Similar to the lower leagues markets, bookies don't have much knowledge about those "special" ones.
+The situation with special markets looks quite similar to the one with the exotic ones - bookies do not have much knowledge about them.
 Most sportsbooks offer such markets just to be in tune with the competition.
-Still, late responses, along with the lack of knowledge, are common.
-Despite having such similarities with the exotic markets, specials behave in a little different manner.
+Nevertheless, it doesn't mean they have more knowledge about the event or that they will always respond to the changes on time.
+Well, despite having such similarities with traditional betting markets, specials behave in a little different manner.

-Of course, nobody can be 100% sure about the outcome even in situations where the number one team in the league meets the one from the very bottom of the standings.
-Everything can happen until the final whistle.
-In case of special bets, rumours, guesses, leaked info and similar things of this nature come into play.
-Bookmakers use these to define which option is more real than the other one.
+Of course, nobody can be 100% sure about the outcome even in situations where the number-one-seeded team in the league meets the one from the very bottom of the league's standings.
+Anything is possible until the final whistle.
+In case of special bets, rumours, guesses, leaked information and other things of this nature come into play.
+Bookmakers use them to define which option is more likely to occur than the other one.

-The most common special bet market is Oscars.
-The winner is always kept a secret, but everyone still guesses who that would be.
-The same scenario persists in other awards nominations and votings like Emmy, Grammy, Golden Raspberry Awards, Noble Prize, Time Person of the Year, Ballon d'Or and others.
-Seems like nobody supposed to know what's going to happen but quite often you see nominees who appeared not to get an award being absent during the ceremony and the one who wins always has a well-prepared speech.
+The most common special market is the Oscars.
+The winner is never known until the very last moment, but everyone still guesses who that would be.
+The same scenario persists in other award nominations and votings like Emmy, Grammy, Golden Raspberry Awards, Noble Prize, Time Person of the Year, Ballon d'Or and others.
+It usually seems like nobody supposed to know what's going to happen.
+Well, how many times have you seen nominees who ended up not getting an award being absent during the ceremony and the ones who get one sitting in the front rows with a well-prepared speech?

-Completely the same can be observed in political markets.
-An experienced tipster will certainly see the whole thing through and know which party will have more votes in the upcoming elections.
+Completely the same can be observed in political markets, as well.
+An experienced punter will certainly see the whole thing through and know which party will have more votes in the upcoming elections.

 Collect as much information as possible

 Someone who's good at everything is excellent at nothing!
-According to this saying, please, do not try to bet on every market out there.
-Just focus on a couple of those that you like and/or have knowledge about and master them.
+According to this saying, please, do not try to bet on every available market out there.
+Just focus on a couple that you like and/or have knowledge about and keep mastering them.

-Our experience tells us the following, it is much better to check with social media.
+Our experience tells us the following, it is much better to check such information on social media.
 For example, Twitter, where you get the real stuff but not those #TacoTuesday posts.
-Twitter is all about the information!
+Twitter is all about the news!

 Who will play?
 Who won't?
 Who's injured?
 Who's sitting out?
 Who must be careful with fouling before an important match?
 Which player was partying the whole night before the game?
 Who has some love affairs with a celebrity?
 We can go on forever with these.
-We don't have to tell you about how much every single one of those affects the actual match or a player.
+Hopefully, we don't have to tell you about how much every single one of those can actually affect the match or a player.